 Gathering together as a community is a hallmark of The Potomac School, and the Middle School wholeheartedly embraces this ideal.
-Over the years, our Middle School students have gathered together on Tuesdays and/or Fridays to share songs or poems, welcome visiting authors or performers, or discuss an important character education issue.
+Over the years, our Middle School students have gathered together on Tuesdays and/or Fridays to share songs or poems, welcome visiting authors and performers, and discuss important character education issues.
 We cherish these opportunities to come together as a community.

 At many of our Friday assemblies, we are treated to a class play.
 Examples of recent favorites include A Midsummer’s Night Dream, Wizard of Oz, The Phantom Tollbooth, Jack and the Beanstalk and many others.
 Our students enjoy these opportunities to share their talents while building their confidence performing in front of an audience.

-Each Middle School student has a laptop for his or her individual use during the school day, as well as a host of other technology devices.
+Each Middle School student has a laptop for individual use during the school day, as well as a host of other technology devices.
 These laptops remain on campus.
-Fifth and sixth graders are given a Potomac School email address to facilitate dialogue with teachers and other School community members.
+Fifth and sixth graders are given a Potomac School email address to facilitate dialogue with teachers and other school community members.
 The Middle School embeds technology instruction in each subject area.
-Topics covered include Internet safety, appropriate and ethical use of technology, PowerPoint, digital photography, video editing, use of Web 2.0 tools and information literacy.
+Topics covered include Internet safety, appropriate and ethical use of technology, PowerPoint presentations, digital photography, video editing, use of Web 2.0 tools, and information literacy.
 Each classroom contains an LCD projector and audio system for instruction and presentations.
-There are also iPods for use in the Arundel Family Library, primarily to facilitate research projects.
+There are also iPods for loan in the Arundel Family Library, primarily to facilitate research projects.

 All Middle School classes have one scheduled library session per week.
 Students have the opportunity to check out books during scheduled classes and may also visit the library with the classroom teacher’s permission during other times.
-The library also checks out audiobooks, mp3 players, and DVDs.
+The library loans out audiobooks, MP3 players, and DVDs as well as books.
 Parents are encouraged to open an account and check out materials.
 The library also has several Internet services that may be of interest to families.
-The library’s extensive collection of databases can be accessed at home.
+Its extensive collection of databases can be accessed at home.

-Middle School students are strongly motivated and organized to help others, and they do so through a combination of volunteer and fundraising efforts.
+Middle School students are strongly motivated to help others, and they do so through a combination of volunteer and fundraising efforts.
 Sixth graders have the opportunity to serve on the Service Learning Committee, which designs ways for Middle School students to get involved in helping their community.
-Each month, students make sandwiches at school and bring sandwiches and healthy snacks from home to be donated to Martha's Table in Washington, DC.
+Each month, students make sandwiches at school and bring food from home to be donated to Martha's Table in Washington, DC.

 Extended Day/After School Programs